 Down on the Beach

-Relax on the beach below the castle - one of Tintagel's best kept secrets - it's perfect for a quick paddle, or to explore the rock pools.
+Relax on the beach below the castle - one of Tintagel's best kept secrets - it's perfect for a quick paddle!

 In winter you can blow away the cobwebs with a walk along the shore or stop and admire the waterfall falling onto the sand from the cliffs above.
 In summer, children can build sandcastles or explore Merlin's Cave when the tide is out.